kriserickson/kriserickson.github.com/_posts/2014-10-11-mobile-frameworks-ionic.md

 tool, some libraries and proscriptive structure for creating a mobile application.

 I am a huge fan of Angular and had messed around with a bit on mobile in the past with [TopCoat](http://topcoat.io/).
-It wasn't using a framework other than Anuglar and I found that it worked pretty well.
+It wasn't using a framework other than Angular and I found that it worked pretty well.
 Especially on newer devices, however it seemed at the time to have some issues Android 2.3 devices (Android 2.3 is becoming the new [IE 6](https://www.modern.ie/en-us/ie6countdown) of the browser world).
 It also seemed pretty heavy to add Angular the the little App I was making at the time.